Computer software for business

 What is proprietary software?

 Proprietary software is commercial software that you buy, lease or license from a specific supplier or developer.
-Legally, the software remains the property of its creator, but you can use it within a set of rules specified in an end-user licence agreement.
-You effectively accept this agreement and the terms of the licence when you install the software, before using the product.
+Legally, the software remains the property of its creator, but you can use it according to the rules specified in an end-user licence agreement.
+You effectively accept these terms when you install the software on your device.

 Common types of software licences

-There are three different types of proprietary software licenses:
+There are three main types of proprietary software licenses:

 Per device licences

-Per device licences are common for installing software on a single server, computer, phone or another device.
+These licences are for installing software on a single device, like a server, computer or phone.
 This is the most common type of software licence.
-Some versions may require you to activate the software.
-This allows the supplier to check that the software is installed on just one device.
+Some versions may require activation to ensure the software is installed on one device only.

 Per user licences

-Per user licences are common where more than one person can use the software simultaneously.
-The licence is usually for a specified maximum number of users.
+These licences allow multiple users to use the software at the same time.
+The licence usually specifies a maximum number of users.

 Site licences

-Site licences are much less restrictive than per device or per user licence.
-They typically allow as many users or devices as you wish at one location.
+Site licences are less restrictive than per device or per user licence.
+They typically allow unlimited users or devices at one location.

-Licensing also applies to open source software, but terms and conditions of use are generally more lenient - see more on open source licensing.
+Licensing also applies to open source software, but the terms are generally more flexible - see more on open source licensing.

 Software licensing and legal considerations

-Software users need to understand the law around software licensing.
+It is important for users to understand the law around software licensing.
 When you buy proprietary software, you are essentially buying the right to use it in a specific way.
 The software company retains full ownership of the software.

-The licence serves as a legal framework that protects the intellectual property rights of the software creators, and ensures responsible and fair usage by the end user.
+The licence protects the intellectual property rights of the software creators, and ensures fair usage by the end user.
+It typically restricts actions such as:

 • selling your licence to someone else